-During 2018/19, we continued to seek alternatives to legal aid funding for our work, delivering services through pro bono partnerships with major law firms, including Freshfields Bruckhaus Deringer, Norton Rose Fulbright, Ashurst and Ince & Co.; and continuing to undertake small scale trading, using the income generated as core funding for free legal services.
+During 2019/20, we continued to seek alternatives to legal aid funding for our work, delivering services through pro bono partnerships with major law firms, including Freshfields Bruckhaus Deringer, Norton Rose Fulbright, Ashurst and Ince & Co.; and continuing to undertake small scale trading, using the income generated as core funding for free legal services.
 We succeeded in meeting our fundraising objectives from these sources, although we continue to seek further sources of corporate giving.
-Fundraising from trusts and foundations was very successful and exceeded the objectives set by the trustees.
-Significant grant funding in support of our substantive work and future sustainability was secured from the City Bridge Trust and the Trust for London, in line with the trustees' plans.
-Further grants in support of our development were received from the AB Charitable Trust and the Wakefield and Tetley Trust in response to applications that had not been planned at the outset of the year.
+Fundraising from trusts and foundations continued successfully, with significant contributions in support of our substantive work and future sustainability from the City Bridge Trust, the Trust for London, and the London Legal Support Trust.